top of page

 • Deep breathing.
 Breathing from a muscle under your rib cage (diaphragm) can establish a pattern of slower, deeper and more-efficient breathing.

-• Guided imagery (visualization).
+• Guided imagery (visualisation).
 Picturing calming mental images of relaxing places and situations can help you cope with negative emotions, feelings or circumstances.

 • Massage therapy.
 A trained and certified medical professional manipulates the soft tissues of your body — muscle, connective tissue, tendons, ligaments and skin — using varying degrees of pressure and movement.

 • Meditation.
-Developing intentional focus — minimizing random thoughts about the past or future — can help with relaxation and stress reduction.
+Developing intentional focus — minimising random thoughts about the past or future — can help with relaxation and stress reduction.

 • Mindfulness exercises.
 This form of meditation teaches you to be intensely aware of what you’re sensing and feeling at every moment, without interpretation or judgment.